wso2/docs-choreo-dev/en/docs/services/create-your-first-service.md

 1. In the **Lifecycle Management** page, click **Go to Developer Portal**.

-2. Once you are signed in to the Developer Portal, click **Credentials** in the navigator.
+2. Once you are signed in to the API Developer Portal, click **Credentials** in the navigator.

 3. Click **Generate Credentials**.
 As a result, **Consumer Key** and **Consumer Secret** fields are populated with the newly generated tokens.